mattlean/lean-js-app-starter/react-frontend/README.md

 # Basic Node.js Starter Project (JavaScript)

-This is a starter for a React-based frontend project.
+This is a starter for a [React](https://react.dev) frontend project.

 Note that this uses JavaScript.
-If you want the TypeScript equivalent to this, use the [ljas-react-frontend-ts](../ljas-react-frontend-ts) project instead.
+If you want the TypeScript equivalent to this, use the [react-frontend-ts](../react-frontend-ts) project instead.

 ## Getting Started